 The marketing research profession has many different types of companies, as well as consultants, involved in the day-to-day activities of the research process.
 Check out the over 25 companies that are a part of the A.C.
 Nielsen Center for Marketing Research external advisory board.

 An MBA in marketing research will give you the education, tools, and skills you need to succeed and have a dramatic impact on your career.
 Most marketing research organizations value, for both the short and long term, candidates who have the technical skills, perspective, management skills, and the leadership and confidence that come with an advanced degree.

 Whether your interests lie in behavioral economics, psychology, analytics, statistics, or business strategy, you can gain the necessary experience to further your career at a top marketing research university with the A.C.
 Nielsen Center’s MBA in Marketing Research.
 Our specialized curriculum ensures that when you graduate, you are grounded by the principles of business and are a master of consumer insights.

 From the basics of marketing and marketing research to the qualitative methodologies such as in-depth interviews, from focus groups to quantitative methodologies like regression and cluster analysis, our program exposes you to the entire research design, implementation, execution, and analysis process.

 Connect with the A.C.
 Nielsen Center for Marketing Research

 The Wisconsin MBA in Marketing Research offered by the A.C.
 Nielsen Center for Marketing Research at the Wisconsin School of Business can help get you where you want to go whether you are looking to take your career to the next level or transitioning into the MR industry.

 We invite you to learn more about our marketing research MBA program, the A.C.
 Nielsen Center, and the Wisconsin MBA.
-Contact us with your questions, request a copy of our brochure, or schedule a visit.
+Request more information or schedule a visit.